cjbarrie/MMES-Ox/README.md

 # MMES-Ox
-This repo contains teaching materials for a four lectures in Researching Digital Life core course, University of Edinburgh.
+This repo contains teaching materials for the Modern Middle Eastern Studies core course in Quantitative Research Methods, University of Oxford.